 \section{Background}

 The line of research on fast solvers for elliptic boundary value problems in piecewise smooth domains, leading up to the RCIP method, grew out of work in computational fracture mechanics.
 Early efforts concerned finding efficient integral equation formulations.
-Corner singularities were either resolved with brute force or by using special basis functions, see~\cite{Hels00,IJNME02,SIAP99} for examples.
+Corner singularities were either resolved by brute force or by using special basis functions~\cite{Hels00,IJNME02,SIAP99}.
 Such strategies, in combination with fast multipole~\cite{Gree87} accelerated iterative solvers, work well for simple small-scale problems.

 Real world physics is more complicated and, for example, the study~\cite{Englund07} on a high-order time-stepping scheme for crack propagation (a series of biharmonic problems for an evolving piecewise smooth surface) shows that radically better methods are needed.
 Special basis functions are too complicated to construct and brute force is not economical -- merely storing the discretized solution becomes too costly in a large-scale simulation.